mvelosop/explore-docker-vscode/README.md

 **IMPORTANT**: keep in mind that now you have **two applications** to stop.

-### 4 - Configure WebApp to consume the WebApi endpoint
+### 4 - Update the WebApp to consume the WebApi endpoint

 We won't go into the change details because they are pretty standard and very basic, and you can see them in the repo.